spacebanana420/ffscala/README.md

 You can download the archive on the releases page, if you just want the library files, or you can download the whole project from the repository.

 Add all code in ```src``` into your project and import ```ffscala```.
-For screen and audio capture support, you need to import ```ffscala.capture```
+For screen and audio capture support, you need to import ```ffscala.capture```.

 (See [example 7](docs/examples.md))

 # Documentation

-Most functions return an empty list or int of value -1 when there is an error in the arguments you passed to them and there is no default choice or error handling in that function.
+Most functions return an empty list or int of value "-1" when there is an error in the arguments you passed to them and there is no default choice or error handling in that function.

 The documentation is separated into multiple pages, each being respective to a component of the library.